top of page

 The important thing to do is not to let inflation drive your food choices in the wrong direction.
 So how do you decide among your values, your budget, and your palate?
 How can you keep quality at an affordable rate?

 • Eat less meat but better meat.
-Small changes in meat consumption, such as eating plant-based meals one night a week, can make a big impact.
-You don’t have to go fully vegetarian or vegan to make a difference.
+Small changes in meat consumption, such as eating fish or plant-based meals one night a week, can make a big impact.
 Plant-based proteins are usually more affordable (legumes, grains, wild rice, protein-rich fruits and vegetables) can help minimize costs.

-• Add creative condiments for flavor and spice.
+• Add creative condiments (chutneys and mostarda) for flavor and spice.
 Condiments can improve flavor, quality and interest with very little effort.
 A small amount can make a big difference.
 A good quality vinegar can last a long time and a dash or drop of lemon juice can “brighten” other flavors.

 Italian inflation fighters: Essential pantry staples and ingredients that multi-task and economize providing recipe resources for healthy and satisfying meals.
 Learn more about how these ingredients can extend your food investment by clicking on the following selections and read more about a key ingredient in all pasta dishes that is literally thrown away.